 Breastfeeding is a process that unfolds and changes as a mother and her baby master the skill.
 Some mothers and babies learn to breastfeed with little effort; others face challenges that require professional assistance and patience.

 Many mothers find the first two to three weeks of breastfeeding to be the most challenging.
-This is when mothers may be tempted to stop.
+This is when mothers may be tempted to stop due to ongoing challenges.
 Most mothers who persist find that the rewards are gratifying and long-term, for both themselves and their babies.
-A few mothers may face on-going challenges.
-However, many continue because they are committed to providing the best health and brain development for their babies.

 While Pregnant: “Getting Ready”

 - Your nipples do not require any special preparation to nurse.
-You do not need to rub them with a towel or “toughen them up”.
-This will remove the protective layer of skin and natural moisture.
+You do not need to rub them with a towel or “toughen them up.”
+This will remove the protective natural moisture and may cause irritation.
 Likewise, you may want to avoid soap on your nipples.

 - If your nipples are flat or inverted, refer to our information on Flat Nipples.
 If you are uncertain whether your nipples are inverted, have them checked by a lactation consultant or your physician.

-- Take a breastfeeding class, watch a breastfeeding film, read a breastfeeding book, attend a breastfeeding mothers’ group and talk to other mothers who are breastfeeding.
+- Take a breastfeeding class, watch a breastfeeding video, read a breastfeeding book, attend a breastfeeding mothers’ group and talk to other mothers who are breastfeeding.